John Lubbock, 1st Baron Avebury: Business and politics

 In the early 1870s, Lubbock became increasingly interested in politics.
 In 1870, and again in 1874, he was elected as a Liberal Party Member of Parliament (MP) for Maidstone.
 He lost the seat at the election of 1880, but was at once elected member for London University, of which he had been vice-chancellor since 1872.
 As an MP, Lubbock had a distinguished political career, with four main political agendas: promotion of the study of science in primary and secondary schools; the national debt, free trade, and related economic issues; protection of ancient monuments; securing of additional holidays and shorter working hours for the working classes.
 He was successful with numerous enactments in Parliament, including the Bank Holidays Act 1871 and the Ancient Monuments Act 1882, along with another 28 acts of Parliament.
 When the Liberals split in 1886 on the issue of Irish Home Rule, Lubbock joined the breakaway Liberal Unionist Party in opposition to Irish home rule.
-A prominent supporter of the Statistical Society, he took an active part in criticizing the encroachment of municipal trading and the increase of the municipal debt.
+A prominent supporter of the Statistical Society, he took an active part in criticising the encroachment of municipal trading and the increase of the municipal debt.